Bltgn/DF-succubus/fooccubus-prod/readme.txt

 * Oricalchum : A light and very solid metal.
 Can be made at a smelter using basilisk horns.

 # Known issues #
-* Upon leaving, traders will treat pets in their stocks as "kidnapped", this has little incidence unless you trade an owned pet.
+* Upon leaving, traders will "kidnap" their own pets, this has little incidence to your fort.
 * Sold creatures does not count towards the export values.

 # Contact #